Potter's House Christian Fellowship: Shunning and mistreatment

-According to numerous former pastors and members, anyone leaving the church is considered to be a rebel and a backslider.
-Current members are told not to have anything to do with them and they will often be condemned from the pulpit.
-This can include not just the shunning of friends but the turning of family members against each other.
+According to numerous former pastors and members, anyone leaving the church is considered to be a rebel and a "backslider".
+Members still in the church are instructed to cut off all ties with the former member, who is often condemned from the pulpit.
+This form of shunning can include not just the shunning of friends but the turning of family members against each other.
 In cases where interaction does occur, former members have reported receiving harassing letters and phone calls, and being slandered through rumours.
 In one case, church leaders were instructed to publicly renounce a pastor who had left the group.

 Former members have consistently reported that time in the church has led to traumatic experiences both to individuals and to families.
 A therapist described the symptoms of one couple who had left the church as similar to those who suffer from post-traumatic stress disorder.

-A court prevented a man from taking his 5-year-old daughter to the church after she was diagnosed with PTSD as a result of being traumatised by the pastor.
+A court prevented a man from taking his 5-year-old daughter to the church after she was diagnosed with PTSD as a result of being traumatised by a pastor of the church.
 The pastor had dressed up like the devil and placed the girl's hands into a bucket of fake blood with a cow's heart in it and yelled at her that she would never get her hand out.
-The pastor did not deny the event and stated that it was good to have some fear in your life.
+The pastor did not deny the event and stated that it was good to have some fear in one's life.

 Others stated the church had robbed them of self esteem and independence, and left them feeling spiritually shattered, while others said their involvement with the church led to divorce.

 Lack of pastoral training

-Former pastors of the church have noted that not only do pastors have little experience when they are sent out but because the church does not send men to bible school, they are also poorly equipped in understanding the bible which leads to indoctrination in Potter's House methodology rather than having a bible-based background.
+Former pastors of the church have noted that not only do pastors have little experience when they are sent out, because the church does not send men out to be formally educated in religious studies and the Bible, they are poorly equipped to understand it as a result, leading to indoctrination based in the Potter's House methodology, rather than education stemming from formal training.